unrival-protocol/documentation/README.md

 Creating such a mechanism, such that it relies on the self-interest of individuals and not on starry-eyed idealism to take flight, is the focus of the next sections.

+To preview where we're headed:

+<a id="org215d4a3"></a>

+### The Mechanism

-To preview where we're headed: we shall describe a protocol for creating networks of connected objects (e.g. news articles, software repositories, e-commerce offers, or anything else we can give a *name*) with a feedback layer for eliciting honest opinion from network users.
-The result is akin to the Web, but with built-in quality control.
-Since the domain of things we give names to is becoming synonymous with the domain of things available over the web, we consider this a 21st century revival of Confucius' project.
+We shall describe a protocol for creating networks of connected objects (e.g. news articles, software repositories, e-commerce offers, or anything else we can give a *name*) with a feedback layer for eliciting honest opinion from network users.
+The result is akin to the Web, but with built-in quality control.  *Since the domain of things we give names to is becoming synonymous with the domain of things available over the web, we consider this a 21st century revival of Confucius' project*.

-<a id="orgfd67d56"></a>
+<a id="orgabecbc7"></a>

 ## Rectifying Observations